AlaskanEmily/Cinnamon/readme.md

 pull requests containing new files will only be accepted if the code is licensed as MPL 2.0, zlib, or public domain.

+The mixer code is licensed under the zlib license.

 API Usage
 ------------